Best Running Shirts for Women of 2024

 There are countless types of running shirts, each with features that set them apart from the rest.
 Photo: iRunFar/Eszter Horanyi

-After a full year of testing the spectrum of running shirts up the windy 14ers in Colorado, down through the hot, humid bogs of the U.S. East Coast, and everywhere in between, we’ve rounded up the best women’s running shirts for trail running, ultrarunning, and everyday use.
-Our testers have various body types, running goals and styles, and material preferences, and we judged shirts on their fit, breathability, comfort, moisture-wicking abilities, durability, and style.
-We know that there are seemingly endless shirts to choose from, and our goal with this guide is to help you explore some options for the best running shirts for women available.
+After years of testing the full spectrum of running shirts on windy 14ers in Colorado, through the hot, humid bogs of the U.S. East Coast, and everywhere in between, we’ve rounded up the best women’s running shirts for trail running, ultrarunning, and everyday use.
+Our testers have various body types, running goals, styles, and material preferences, and we judged shirts on their fit, comfort, breathability, moisture-wicking abilities, and durability.
+We know that there are seemingly endless running shirts to choose from, and our goal with this guide is to help you explore some of the best options available.
+We picked the Patagonia Capilene Cool Merino Shirt as our favorite overall shirt and the Ultimate Direction Nimbus Tee as a close second.
+If you want maximum sun coverage, look at our best sun shirts for running guide.
+And if you’re looking for men’s running shirts, see our guide to the best running shirts for men.

 Best Running Shirts for Women